Jeffrey chose Indianapolis for its size, location, academic offerings and commitment to student-athletics.

 2. Visit Skyline Lacrosse at http://www.skylinelax.com and click on the big orange REGISTER NOW button, then select your program (grades 1-12).
 You'll find various required release forms under Documents.

-High School players need to register by November 30th to ensure a spot at tryouts in March and receive a discount certificate for 25% off at Breakaway Lacrosse.
+High School players need to register right away to ensure a spot at tryouts in March.

-Players in grades 3-8 (new and returning) need to register by 12/31 to void late fees and ensure we a spot on the roster.
-Register by 11/30 and you'll get the discount certificate for Breakaway too.
+Players in grades 3-8 (new and returning) need to register by 1/12 to void late fees and ensure we a spot on the roster.

 New players in grades 1-4 can sign up for Friday Night Lightning, a low cost and fun introduction to the fastest growing youth sport in America.